2.png

 How will I pay for hospice care?

 Medicare and Medicaid have benefits which cover the cost.
 Some hospice organizations require a co-payment; Home Hospice does not.
 Many private insurance plans also have a provision for hospice care.
-If you have none of these resources, hospice care will still be provided by Home Hospice.
+If you have none of these resources, hospice care will still be provided by Home Hospice without a financial burden to you or your family.

 Should I wait for our physician to raise the possibility of hospice, or should I do so first?